YINI-lang/YINI-spec/README.md

 ## Published Versions / Releases

-In sub-dirs you will find published Versions / Releases
+Here in you will find published specifications.